-Living dolls are an ancient obsession, storied wherever there are stories and sung wherever there are songs.
-Pygmalion’s ivory bride; Hephaestus’s automata; Hidari Jingorō’s statues; the golems of Prague; Pinocchio; Sir Cliff.
-We are fascinated by the idea of sculpting a soul, of lacing gears together so finely that sparks of life glimmer between the teeth.
-The creation of life could be considered the final goal of art.
-Mona Lisa smiles because she has to.
-Imagine a painting that smiles because it wants to.
+Living dolls are an ancient fascination.
+They are storied in every place that has stories, and sung about wherever there are songs.
+Pygmalion’s ivory bride; Hephaestus’s automata; Hidari Jingorō’s statues; the golems of Prague; Pinocchio; Sir Cliff…we seem fascinated by the idea of soul-sculpting, of lacing gears together so finely that sparks glimmer at the isthmus of the teeth.

-It’s also shamelessly schmaltzy, and feels decades older than 1977.
+But it’s shamelessly schmaltzy, and feels decades older than 1977.
 I’d always assumed Raggedy Anne dolls were based off Anne of Green Gables (red hair + freckles), but this is not true.
 This is a movie based on a doll patented in 1915, and then a children’s book written in 1918, and you really feel those years.
 Raposo’s music is straight out of Tin Pan Alley.

+The film was (possibly) funded by the CIA.
 It was distributed by the ITT Corporation, a shady manufacturing conglomerate with ties to the US executive branch: their involvement in Augusto Pinochet’s coup is now well-established.
 This was around the time the CIA was waging a so-called Cultural Cold War, which involved promoting “American” forms of art such as Broadway musicals.
 The source of funding was apparently an open secret among the film’s production team.
 Here’s a second or third hand story shared by Steve Stanchfield (by way of Garrett Gilchrist):

 (Not speculation at all).
 Talked with Dick [Williams].
 A friend had visited him and talked about how the CIA had funded the film.
 When I was talking with Dick about Emery [Hawkins] being fired, I asked if that was the CIA.
 Dick’s hands went in the air and he said loudly “those were the guys!!” and started to tell a story.
 His wife quickly came over and said “we’re not going to talk about that right now”.
 Later, while I was at the national archives searching for Private Snafu materials, I made a request to see material related to the CIA, ITT and Raggedy Ann and Andy.
 The freedom of information act is a wonderful thing.
 ITT was in trouble in GB and the states for being a front for the CIA.
 This led to the assassination of a candidate in South America, leaving egg on the face of ITT.
 They produced some childen’s programing to show they are a solid company with family values (and, of course, that idea is as ham-handed as it sounds).
 The programs were the Big Blue Marble and the animated feature Raggedy Ann and Andy.
 Raggedy Ann was to be released, at the latest, in the summer of 1976, in time for the big celebrations for the Bi-Centennial of the US.
 ITT bought Bobbs-Merrill for this purpose.
 Once the film was finished, they sold the Raggedy Ann film for $10 to Bobbs-Merrill and, somehow, allowed their assets to be sold back to itself.
 It is now owned by Random House.
 This is public record, and there’s many, many pages (thousands).
 I’ve just seen a handful.